-If a coverage point does not define any bins, Systemverilog automatically creates state bins.
+If a coverage point does not define any bins, SystemVerilog automatically creates state bins.
 This provides an easy-to-use mechanism for binning different values of a coverage point.
 Users can either let the tool automatically create state bins for coverage points or explicitly define named bins for each coverage point.

-By default, SystemVerilog creates an automatic bin for each of the first N distinct sampled values of a coverage point.
+When the automatic bin creation mechanism is used, SystemVerilog creates N bins to collect the sampled values of a coverage point.
 The value N is determined as follows:

-- For an enum coverage point, N is the cardinality of the enumeration. - For any other integral coverage point, N is the minimum of 2^{M} and the value of the auto_bin_max option, where M is the number of bits needed to represent the coverage point.
+- For an enum coverage point, N is the cardinality of the enumeration. - For any other integral coverage point, N is the minimum of 2M and the value of the auto\bin\max option, where M is the number of bits needed to represent the coverage point.